 Southern navy beans recipe (with ham bone)

-This stovetop version of southern-style navy beans or Navy bean soup recipe with ham bone is easy to prepare and might just become your new favorite recipe.
-It does take time but is not hard.
-It is a tasty way to use up leftover holiday ham or leftover ham bone.
+Hey there!
+This stovetop version of Southern-style navy beans, or Navy bean soup with a ham bone, is a breeze to prepare and might just become your new favorite recipe.
+It does take a bit of time, but don’t worry, it’s not at all hard.
+Plus, it’s a tasty way to put those leftover holiday ham or ham bones to delicious use.
+Let’s get cooking and savor the flavors!

 Package of navy beans and a ham shank on a table